HIllya51/LunaTranslator/docs/en/guochandamoxing.md

 !> For the **API Key**, please use the Access Key and Secret Key from Baidu AI Cloud IAM to generate a Bearer Token, which should then be entered as the **API Key**, or directly enter both in the format `{Access Key}:{Secret Key}` in the **API Key** field.
 Note that this is different from the API Key and Secret Key for the old v1 version of Qianfan ModelBuilder; they are not interchangeable.

-!> Please note, do not enter the API Key and Secret Key for the old v1 version of Qianfan ModelBuilder.
-The v1 version interface requires using the old **Baidu Qianfan Large Model** dedicated interface, which is hidden by default.
-To use it, rename _baiduqianfan.py to baiduqianfan.py under LunaTranslator/translator.

 <!-- tabs:end -->

 ### Dedicated Interfaces for Specific Platforms